 If you are great and passionate about funny and hilarious stories, then this is the site for you.
 You can write for them in four categories,

-Articles, where you just write a funny story concerning anything, it could be celebrities, movies, science as long as it’s funny.
+Articles, where you just write a funny story concerning anything.
+It could be celebrities, movies, or science as long as it’s funny.

-You need to be well knowledgeable in digital marketing, SEO and small businesses to write for them, they have several guidelines that you need to meet to be considered to guest post on their blog.
+You need to be well knowledgeable in digital marketing, SEO and small businesses to write for them.
+They have several guidelines that you need to meet to be considered for a guest post on their blog.

 You need to write original content as your work has to pass a plagiarism checker, have a casual tone, use quotes from experts, and have 1000+ words.

-Another requirement also is that you need to be a native English speaker and cannot publish your article anywhere else if your article is published by them.
+Another requirement also is that you need to be a native English speaker.
+If your article is published by them, you cannot publish your article anywhere else.

-The submission process begins with filling in a form and you can wait up to 2 weeks, if your article is chosen, they reach out to you.
+The submission process begins with filling in a form.
+Which can have you waiting up to 2 weeks, if your article is chosen, they reach out to you.
 They pay $50 for every published article.

-If you are a guru at Web development technology and the coding languages then this is definitely the place for you, they are always looking for people with your knowledge.
+If you are a guru at Web development technology and coding languages then this is definitely the place for you.
+They are always looking for people with your knowledge.

-They give a list of topics they would like you to write on, so basically doing half the job for you but prefer you to use your own photos, most likely to verify that you are actually an outdoor person.
+They give a list of topics they would like you to write on.
+So they basically do half the job for you but prefer you to use your own photos.
+Most likely to verify that you are actually an outdoor person.